-Children in Years one to four follow the National Curriculum, which includes the core subjects of English, Mathematics, Science, R.E. and Computing.
-The foundation subjects of History, Geography, D.T., P.E., Music, Art, Mfl and Citizenship are also taught according to the National Curriculum (2014).
+Children in Years one to four follow the National Curriculum, which includes the core subjects of English, Mathematics, Science, and the foundation subjects of History, Geography, D.T., P.E., Music, Art and design, MfL (KS2), Computing and Citizenship.
+Teaching of Religious Education is also required at all key stages.

 Much of your child's work in school will be practical, investigative and problem solving related to real situations.
 However, each National Curriculum area has several essential skills that children will need to develop in order to progress.
 At Slaley First School these skills will be specifically taught as part of a continuous and planned programme of work in each Key Stage.

-Special Educational Needs
+Special Educational Needs & Disabilities

-Some children in school are identified as having a particular Special Educational Need.
-These children receive extra help from the staff according to their level of need.
+Some children in school are identified as having a particular Special Educational Need or Disability.
+These children receive extra help from staff according to their level of need.
 In this way we are able to help them make the best possible progress, to the best of our ability and available resources.
-The school has a Special Needs Coordinator (SENDCo) who liaises with the parents of children who have specific needs.
+The school has a Special Needs Coordinator (SENCo) who liaises with the parents of children who have specific needs.